renan-eduardo-pereira/renan-eduardo-pereira/README.md

 - 👋 Hi, I’m Renan
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning HTML 5, CSS3, JavaScript, Python, Google Apps Script.
+- 🌱 I’m currently learning HTML 5, CSS3, JavaScript, PHP, Laravel, Google Apps Script, among other things.
-- 📫 How to reach me renan.pereira@rogga.com.br
+- 📫 How to reach me renan.pereira@rogga.com.br.

 <!---
 renan-pereira-rogga/renan-pereira-rogga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.